 Other details related to Huawei phones

 If you’ve gotten this far, you likely know more about Huawei and Huawei phones than you did when you started.
-There are three more things we want to touch on, though, that we haven’t mentioned yet.
+There are two more things we want to touch on, though, that we haven’t mentioned yet.

 Huawei’s Android skin is known as EMUI (pronounced “ee-em-you-eye”).
 It was originally called Emotion UI, but it’s been years since Huawei has used that branding.